leverh/react-bookhub-app/README.md

 ### Back-End

-After App was coded, the first step in the deployment process was to set up a PostgreSQL database instance using ElephantSQL:
+After the app was coded, the first step in the deployment process was to set up a PostgreSQL database instance using ElephantSQL:

 ### Setting Up a Database on ElephantSQL